tonykunda/autorecon/readme.md

 ## Dependancies

-Place built versions of the following things in the same folder as the scripts:
+Git clone and then build versions of the following things in the same folder as the python scripts:
 * amass
 * masscan
 * subfinder